How to scrape Google Search with Python (Step-by-step guide)

 • Ready-made scraping solutions such as a scraping API or SERP scraper

-• Gaining insights into market trends and customer behavior
+• Insights into market trends and customer behavior.

 General data insights and analysis